kunigami/kunigami.github.io/blog/_posts/2024-06-22-negative-bloom-filter.md

 ### Experimentation

-The setup is that we insert `N` random elements (sample from a domain of size `M`) into this data structure and when it reaches a multiple of 10 in percentage of occupancy, we query `N` elements to compute the probabilities.
+The setup is that we insert `N` random elements (sample from a domain of size `M`) into this data structure and when it reaches a multiple of 10 in percentage of occupancy, we query another `N` random elements to compute the probabilities.

 For `l = 16`, `b = 128`, `N = 1,000,000` and `M = 100,000`, we obtain the following result: